 New rules for the immigration of skilled workers were put into place early in 2020.

 The new law extends the possibilities for qualified professionals from outside the European Union to come to work in Germany.
-Before applying for a visa under the new rules, interested candidates need to obtain official recognition of their professional qualification from the relevant German authorities.
+Before applying for a visa under the new rules, interested candidates need to obtain official recognition of their professional qualifications from the relevant German authorities.
 Information about the procedures can be found on www.anerkennung-in-deutschland.de.
 Interested professionals should start these procedures early.

 If you haven’t applied for a visa to come to Germany yet, and you’re in need of support, try checking out an online visa service platform like iVisa – they will deal with all the paperwork and embassy communication for you.